 Do well in school, finish college, and land a high-paying 9-to-5 job.
 That is basically the default formula for success, right?
 Well, what if there was an easier way?
 Is it worth trying out, or are the risks too high?
 In the book The 4 Hour Work Week, Tim Ferriss argues that anyone can potentially skip the traditional 9-to-5.

 In this book, Ferriss lays out this radical picture of working for just 4 hours a week and spending the rest of your days on vacation.

-However, the idea, despite its alluring promises, raised some eyebrows and stirred up skepticism.
-While other readers of the book attest to its life-changing message, some call it an absolute gimmick.
+Naturally, this seems too good to be true and was met with some skepticism.
+While many readers of the book attest to its life-changing message, some call it an absolute gimmick.

-This summary handpicks the gems and filters out the shams to give you only the important details.
-If you are interested in finding out whether or not the 4-hour workweek is your next gamechanger, read along.
+This summary handpicks the gems and filters out the exaggerations to give you only the important details.
+If you are interested in finding out whether or not the 4 Hour Work Week is your next gamechanger, read along.

 According to Ferriss, there are two types of people—the NR and the D—the New Rich and the Deferrers.
 The latter is the group where most people fall in, they believe that one has to work for 40 years of his life in order to enjoy a wonderful retirement.

 These people are called the Deferrers because they live with a deferred-life plan.
 They are trapped in the notion that life is about pushing back all the exciting vacations and around the world trips up until retirement and choosing to work 8 hours a day.

 The New Rich, on the other hand, are those who are freed from the shackles of traditional work setup; those who make a lot of money for a few hours of work.
 As Ferriss puts it, “[The New Rich] achieves 90% of the results in one-tenth of the time.”